lwhsu/freebsd-201606-ci-hackathon/slides.md

   - jenkins10 (VM) moved to chaos.ysv

 - Issues
+  - Some jobs require package pre-installed on build slaves
+      - can be solved by automatically provision build environment (script needed!)
   - Running test VM depends on NFS, adding one more unstable factor
+      - can be solved by introducing a artifact server
   - Running test/buil may crash the host where jenkins master is running

 ---